ds300/patch-package/README.md

 - Changes can also impact the behaviour of other untouched packages.
 It's normally obvious when this will happen, and often desired, but be careful nonetheless.
+- This package is trusted by many developers.
+Check the [usage trend of patch-package](https://npm-compare.com/patch-package#timeRange=FIVE_YEARS) for its popularity over the last five years.

 ## Why use postinstall-postinstall with Yarn?